Elizabeth, Lady Echlin: Personal life

 She was born Elizabeth Bellingham, daughter of William Bellingham and Elizabeth, née Spencer, and was baptised on 6 March 1704 at Rufford, Lancashire.
-Her father's family home had been Levens Hall in Westmoreland until this was sold in 1688.
+She and her sister Dorothy were her father's co-heirs and they shared their childhood home with Elizabeth Hesketh who was their half-sister.
+Her father's family home been Levens Hall in Westmoreland until this was sold in 1688 as a resultant of spending by her paternal uncle, Alan.

 She married Sir Robert Echlin, 2nd Baronet (1699–1757), an Irishman of Scottish descent, in 1727, and they lived at his family home, Rush House, Dublin, near the small coastal town of Rush, County Dublin.
 The house had been built for the Ormond family; it passed to the Palmer family when Lady Echlin's daughter, also Elizabeth, married Francis Palmer, and burned down in 1827, to be rebuilt as the grand Kenure House, of which only the portico still stands.

 Echlin's entry in the Oxford Dictionary of National Biography (written in 2004) records that a shell grotto she constructed in 1755–56, adorned with verses specially written by Richardson, was marked on a 1759 map of Dublin and "has recently been discovered in use as a cattle pen", but no other information on this has been found.

 Sir Robert died in 1757, and in 1759 Lady Echlin returned to England.
 She died in 1782 while living in a house on the Haigh Hall estate of her sister Dorothy, Lady Bradshaigh, who had married Sir Roger Bradshaigh, 4th Baronet (c.
 1710 – c.
 1779).
 She was buried on 9 July 1782 in the Bradshaigh family vault in All Saints' Church, Wigan.